 Wondering how Game of Thrones will end?
 So were we!
-For a Boston University TV course, students wrote six full scripts for season 8, cast New York and Boston actors, then live-streamed a staged reading worldwide in April 2018.
+For a Boston University TV course, students wrote six full scripts for season 8, cast awesome New York and Boston actors, then live-streamed a staged reading worldwide in April 2018.
 HBO sent us the Iron Throne!
 Fans cheered, cried, and called us brutal for making heartbreaking, character-driven decisions about who lives and who dies.
+Our season 8 episodes have drawn more than 3.6 million views!
 Now you can binge-watch our vision for the final season, read the annotated scripts, and go behind the scenes with our inclusive writers, director, cast, and showrunner.
 Welcome to Game of Thrones: The Virtual Final Season.
-For updates, including scripts for all six episodes, sign up at bit.ly/GoT_VFS.(more…)
+For updates, sign up at bit.ly/GoT_VFS.(more…)

 Matt Bretschneider launches our season with a visceral, visual cold open.
 He gets us right into the heart of the issue for Daenerys Targaryen as well as the realm.
 Matt was our maester.
 He has a deep knowledge of The World of Ice & Fire.
 He also thinks through problems in myriad ways.
 He was an invaluable resource for our entire season.

 Aleeza Klarman takes us into the anticipated reunions as well as the big Jon-learns-his-true-parentage moment.
 Her description and character work are sublime.
 Her dialogue and subtext touch on universal truths, which makes her writing resonate with readers and viewers.
 There are so many wonderful opportunities for characters to come together in this season.
 With only six episodes, we wanted to get into these important character moments as quickly as possible.